tiagonmas/ManagerReadme/README.md

 - I have tried to hire people who naturally have an engineering curiosity.
 When you have nothing on your plate I expect you will be using your free time to upskill on something new.
 Generally, it is expected upskill on items relevant to our org although that's a pretty broad target.
 - I have found that outstanding people in our organization tend to have breadth and a deep technical reputation in a specific area.
 I am happy to help you make sure you are focused on a specific technical area that is relevant to the org.

-# Meeting Norms

-- Do the right thing
-- Our meetings will begin and end on time.
-  - Time is a precious resource, one of the core values for our org is being on time for meetings.
-I'd ask you to do the same.
-  - Please pay attention to your calendar and use whatever notification system works for you.
-There is nothing worse than having a meeting and spending 5 minutes while we IM/Text people to see if they are joining the call.
-  - If you are unable to attend a meeting, please let the organizer know
-- We will listen to each other and not interrupt.
-- No need to agree but disagree in an agreeable manner.
-  - I'm a firm believer in disagree and commit.
-- We will make sure everyone has had a chance to speak.
-- We will speak respectfully to each other.
-  - Be mindful of our humor.

-# Summary

-In my prior team, we each did our own thing but we were very supportive of each other.
-We not only had great success, but we enjoyed what we do and appreciated working with each other.
-Each of you has different skills, a variety of experiences, diverse interests and an assortment of goals.
-Those differences make us more capable as a team.
-We each bring skills to the team that are valuable while we are being provided the wonderful opportunity to learn and grow.
-It's a wonderful time to be on Retail with Azure.
-This is a fantastic opportunity and I'm looking forward to working with you in FY19!